-The Warlpiri-speaking community of Yuendumu lies approximately 100 kilometres north of Papunya in the Northern Territory.
-It was established in 1946 by the Australian government to deliver rations and welfare services to Aboriginal people in the surrounding district.
-Yuendumu was the first Aboriginal community in the Western Desert region to begin painting for the art market, after Papunya.
-Senior Warlpiri men knew of developments at Papunya in the 1970s, but were reluctant to paint for the public domain.
-In the early 1980s, the first artists at Yuendumu to produce paintings were Warlpiri women.
-Then, in 1983, a group of senior men including Paddy Sims, Larry Spencer and Paddy Nelson, painted the 30 doors of the local school with Jukurrpa images to remind the students of their traditional education.
-The project encouraged this senior group and other Warlpiri artists to paint on canvas on a large scale for exhibition.
-Within two years they had established their own art centre, Warlukurlangu Artists.
+The Warlpiri-speaking community at Yuendumu (approximately 100 kilometres north of Papunya in the Northern Territory) was initially reluctant to follow developments at Papunya in the 1970s, where Western Desert artists began to paint for the public domain.
+Warlpiri women were the first to produce paintings; then, in 1983, a group of senior Warlpiri men, including Paddy Jupurrurla Nelson, Paddy Japaljarri Sims and Larry Jungurrayi Spencer, painted the doors of the local school with Jukurrpa (Dreaming) images.
+The project encouraged this senior group and other Warlpiri artists to paint on canvas on a large scale for exhibition and, within two years, they had established their own art centre.

 One of the first large canvases to emerge from the community, this magnificent work pertains to the fire ceremony of the Warlpiri people, which is associated with the creation of the constellations.
 The work shares in the approach by Western Desert painters generally, in which the events that took place in ancestral times are portrayed through signs and icons in an aerial view of the landscape.